- Welcome Guest

 A cadre of tech giants have created the Rust Foundation.
 This is neither the first nor largest contribution to an open-source project by private tech vendors.
 Still, the creation of this new body marks another noteworthy instance in which proprietary software companies took the initiative to found a...

-When Linux was born on Aug.
-25, 1991, it was little more than a hobby for then 21-year old Linus Torvalds.
 Today the Linux community is estimated to be more than 86 million users strong.
 Awareness of Linux in the enterprise was nonexistent 29 years ago.
-Since then Linux has become the backbone of ma...
+Since then, Linux has become the backbone of many large and small enterprises.